 Sustainable Lane is back!

-Located on Melton Recreation Reserve, Sustainable Lane features a range of stalls focussed on sustainability.
+Located on Melton Recreation Reserve, Sustainable Lane features a range of stalls focused on sustainability.

 There is opportunity for residents to engage with Councils Environment and Waste Teams, with opportunity to win prizes and learn more about the services available to the community in the waste and environment space.